Ben & Jerry’s Flavor Graveyard in Waterbury, Vermont is part of the ice cream factory of the much-loved green mountain brand.

 Irish Cream Liqueur Ice Cream with Chocolate Chocolate Chip Cookies & a Coffee Fudge Swirl

-Looking for more vacation and road trip ideas across the north east of the United States?
-We have great ideas across New York State, Vermont, Massachusetts, Rhode Island, New Hampshire, and Maine.
+Looking for more vacation and road trip ideas across the northeast of the United States?
+We have great ideas across New York State, New Jersey, Connecticut, Vermont, Massachusetts, Rhode Island, New Hampshire, and Maine.

 Ben & Jerry’s Flavor Graveyard at the Ben & Jerry’s Factory facilities in Waterbury is a must-do stop on any Vermont road trip.